MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ##### azureContainerSourceUri

-The valid URL including SAS token for accessing the Azure Blob Storage Container which contains the binary files of type block.
+The valid URL including SAS token for accessing the *Azure Blob Storage Container* that contains the binary files of type block.
 The SAS token must have been created with only Read and List permissions or the migration job will fail.
 The SAS token should at least have a lifetime that starts no later than when the job was submitted, until a reasonable time for successful import to have concluded.<br>

 The required permissions are as follows in the Azure Storage API: